 Building Connector/ODBC from source on Windows requires a number of different tools and packages:

 MDAC, Microsoft Data Access SDK from http://support.microsoft.com/kb/110093.

-Suitable C compiler, such as Microsoft Visual C++ or the C compiler included with Microsoft Visual Studio.
+A suitable C++ compiler, such as Microsoft Visual C++ or the C++ compiler included with Microsoft Visual Studio 2013 or later.

-MySQL client libraries and include files from MySQL 4.0.0 or higher.
-(Preferably MySQL 4.0.16 or higher).
-This is required because Connector/ODBC uses calls and structures that exist only starting from this version of the library.
-To get the client libraries and include files, visit http://dev.mysql.com/downloads/.
+The MySQL client library and include files from MySQL 5.7 or higher.
+This is required because Connector/ODBC uses calls and structures that do not exist in older versions of the library.
+To get the client library and include files, visit http://dev.mysql.com/downloads/.

 Set the environment variables for the Visual Studio toolchain.
 Visual Studio includes a batch file to set these for you, and installs a Start menu shortcut that opens a command prompt with these variables set.

 installation path, while using the short-style file names.
 For

 Build Connector/ODBC using the cmake command-line tool by executing the following from the source root directory (in a command prompt window):